-Essentially, 3 kinds of behavior are covered by this term (46).
-The first 2 were described in a seminal paper.
+Essentially, three kinds of behavior are covered by this term.
+The first two were described in a seminal paper (49).
 The first consists of repetitive involuntary grasping.
-Beginning in 1900, Liepmann drew attention to the unilateral, disinhibited grasp reflex to tactile stimulation after cerebral injury (90), although this phenomenon had been described by Kaiser as early as 1897 (121).
+Beginning in 1900, Liepmann drew attention to the unilateral, disinhibited grasp reflex to tactile stimulation after cerebral injury (95), although this phenomenon had been described by Kaiser as early as 1897 (126).
 Liepmann's detailed descriptions of disinhibited grasp reflex and unilateral apraxia quickly inspired other German investigators to contribute their own observations of acquired complex movement disorders.
-Among them, Van Vleuten reported a patient with a left hemisphere brain tumor that had invaded the corpus callosum (132).
+Among them, Van Vleuten reported a patient with a left hemisphere brain tumor that had invaded the corpus callosum (138).
 The patient repeatedly grasped and put down an object with his right hand, apparently unintentionally.
-Goldstein first connoted the "alien" quality of unilateral repetitive grasping, the impression that an alternate entity is responsible for the behavior (56).
+Goldstein first connoted the "alien" quality of unilateral repetitive grasping, the impression that an alternate entity is responsible for the behavior (59).
 His patient complained, "There must be an evil spirit in the hand!"
-In succeeding years, such behavior or other phenomena that suggested disinhibited, complex, and seemingly autonomous movements became formally labeled by terms that included, "pseudospontaneous movements" (136), Nachgreifen ("after-grasping") (121), "magnetic apraxia" (37), “manual grasping behavior” (87), the "groping-grasping reaction" (93), “visual groping” (138), and tactile mitgehen (manual pursuit movement) (48).
+In succeeding years, such behavior or other phenomena that suggested disinhibited, complex, and seemingly autonomous movements became formally labeled by terms that included, "pseudospontaneous movements" (142), Nachgreifen (pursuit grasping) (126), "magnetic apraxia" (39), “manual grasping behavior” (92), the "groping-grasping reaction" (98), “visual groping” (144), and tactile mitgehen (manual pursuit movement) (51).

-The second behavior covered by the term “alien hand syndrome” involves unilateral goal-directed limb movements that are contrary to the individual's intention and not accounted for by repetitious grasping or unilateral apraxia.
-Van Vleuten's patient appears to have been the earliest reported instance of this condition (132).
+The second behavior covered by the term “alien hand syndrome” involves usually unilateral, more complex goal-directed limb movements that are contrary to the individual's intention and not accounted for by repetitious grasping or unilateral apraxia.
+Van Vleuten's patient appears to have been the earliest reported instance of this condition (138).
 In this case, the patient's left hand was not only apraxic but also performed markedly incorrect actions, such as touching his right hand instead of his nose, despite his understanding the command, and failing to move when commanded.
-Self-oppositional behavior, wherein 1 limb counteracts the declared or consciously intended action of the other limb, was often noted after complete or partial surgical division of the corpus callosum (callosotomy) to treat refractory epilepsy (133; 122).
+Self-oppositional behavior, wherein one limb counteracts the declared or consciously intended action of the other limb, was often noted after complete or partial surgical division of the corpus callosum (callosotomy) to treat refractory epilepsy (139; 128).
 Akelaitis termed such behavior "diagonistic dyspraxia" (01).
-Brion and Jedynak coined the term la main étrangère (the foreign hand) to describe diverse behaviors in patients with callosal tumors that included either the failure to recognize self-ownership of the limb or the absence of self-control over the limb's goal-directed actions (19).
-In either case, the disturbance conveyed the impression of an alternative, silent, simultaneously coexisting "self" governing 1 side of the body, contrary to the bodily awareness and control that could be accessed introspectively.
-Of these 2 disturbances, the former is better termed “somatoparaphrenia” (72) or “asomatognosia” (129) and is usually associated with hemianesthesia.
+Brion and Jedynak coined the French term la main étrangère (the foreign hand) to describe diverse behaviors in patients with callosal tumors that included either the failure to recognize self-ownership of the limb or the absence of self-control over the limb's goal-directed actions (20).
+In either case, the disturbance conveyed the impression of an alternative, silent, simultaneously coexisting "self" governing one side of the body, contrary to the bodily awareness and control that could be accessed introspectively.
+Of these two disturbances, the former is better termed “somatoparaphrenia” (76) or “asomatognosia” (135) and is usually associated with hemianesthesia.

-Self-oppositional activity was also termed "intermanual conflict" by Bogen (15); he introduced the English term "alien hand," a translation of Brion and Jedynak's la main étrangère.
-Bogen intended "alien hand" to indicate a milder state of intermanual conflict among patients with surgical callosal lesions, wherein the individual finds 1 hand strange or uncooperative.
-Goldberg and colleagues applied this term to stroke patients with intermanual conflict, 1 of whom also had disinhibited groping (55).
-From this point onward, "alien hand" came to describe these 2 different motor disorders: (1) disinhibited groping and (2) self-opposition.
+Self-oppositional activity was also termed "intermanual conflict" by Bogen (16); he introduced the English term "alien hand," a translation of Brion and Jedynak's la main étrangère.
+Bogen intended "alien hand" to indicate a milder state of intermanual conflict among patients with surgical callosal lesions, wherein the individual finds one hand strange or uncooperative.
+Goldberg and colleagues applied this term to stroke patients with intermanual conflict, one of whom also had disinhibited groping (58).
+From this point onward, "alien hand" came to describe these two different motor disorders: (1) disinhibited groping and (2) self-opposition.
 However, investigators have not exercised restraint when reporting involuntary movements or postures in their patients.
-Thus, "alien hand" has been extended to include non-goal-directed, involuntary tonic posturing (20; 69; 120), even though the patient may not indicate any sort of alien quality (06).
-An “alien leg” counterpart to such activity, which appeared as either involuntary complex movements of the toes of one foot or freezing or bending of the leg, has also been reported (68).
-Nonspecific epileptic movements that are associated with feelings of loss of ownership for the limb have also been reported as “alien limb” (14).
+Thus, "alien hand" has been extended to include non-goal-directed, involuntary tonic posturing (21; 73; 125), even though the patient may not indicate any sort of alien quality (07).
+An “alien leg” counterpart to such activity, which appeared as either involuntary complex movements of the toes of one foot or freezing or bending of the leg, has also been reported (72).
+Nonspecific epileptic movements that are associated with feelings of loss of ownership for the limb have also been reported as “alien limb” (15).
 These unfortunate corruptions of the term complicate its usefulness.

-The third behavior describes intermittent unintended levitation, posturing, or lack of voluntary movement of 1 limb, with or without more complex phenomena or indication that the patient regards the behavior as unintended.
-This may follow stroke but is most often described in corticobasal syndrome (58; 28).
-Phenomena consistent with this form of alien hand have been reported since corticobasal syndrome was identified as a distinct disorder (113).
+The third behavior describes intermittent unintended levitation, posturing, or lack of voluntary movement of one limb, with or without more complex phenomena or indication that the patient regards the behavior as unintended.
+This may follow stroke but is most often described in corticobasal syndrome (61; 29).
+Phenomena consistent with this form of alien hand have been reported since corticobasal syndrome was identified as a distinct disorder (118).

 Despite the substantial diversity among these disorders, "alien hand" has become the preferred term for these disparate disturbances of motor self-control.
 This is regrettable because different pathophysiological mechanisms probably underlie the diverse behaviors in alien hand.
 In view of the wide variety of acquired disorders of voluntary movement, what constitutes or does not constitute alien hand seems to have been arbitrarily decided.